Manage and respond to security alerts

 Manage your security alerts

-To filter the alerts list, select any of the relevant filters.
-You can optionally add further filters with the Add filter option.
+(Optional) Filter the alerts list with any of the relevant filters.
+You can add extra filters with the Add filter option.

-The list updates according to the filtering options you've selected.
-For example, you might you want to address security alerts that occurred in the last 24 hours because you are investigating a potential breach in the system.
+The list updates according to the filters selected.
+For example, you might you want to address security alerts that occurred in the last 24 hours because you're investigating a potential breach in the system.

 The right pane includes the Alert details tab containing further details of the alert to help you investigate the issue: IP addresses, files, processes, and more.